Houses

 What are two-story homes and why are they so popular:

-Two-story traditional, split and bi-level homes offer more building for the same price per square foot than one-story ranch homes.
+Two-story traditional, bi- and tri- level split homes offer more building for the same price per square foot than one-story ranch homes.
 They accommodate larger families fairly comfortably.

-Split levels: Popular in mid-century (1950’s to 1980’s) Bridlemile, as well as elsewhere.
+Bi- and Tri-Level Splits:: Popular in mid-century (1950’s to 1980’s) Bridlemile, as well as elsewhere.
 They have staggered living levels, reachable by short/half-flights of stairs running up and down from the ground level.
-They work well on lots with slopes, such as those found in Bridlemile.
+Tri-level ones work well on lots with slopes, such as those found in Bridlemile.
 Bedrooms tend to sit on the upper levels and family rooms on the lower one.

 Neo-Colonials: Popular in the 1950’s and 1960’s.
 They are rectangular, symmetrical “boxes” with a central door - perhaps with an asymmetrically attached garage.
 Windows often have decorative “shutters”, and the windows are of the same number on each side of the main door.
 Unlike ranch houses, they have steeply-pitched roofs.